MacSmithNZ/massageeden.co.nz/content/blog/2020-11-get-ready-for-summer/index.md

 ---
 title: "Getting Ready for Summer"
-description: At Massage Me Day Spa, we always look forward to Summer.
+description: At Massage Eden, we always look forward to Summer.
 It's the season we get to go all out on spoiling our clients.
 date: 2020-11-02T10:36:04+13:00
 author: Jenny K
 resources: